-Aren Goldsmith’s practice focuses upon international arbitration matters.
+Aren Goldsmith’s practice focuses upon international litigation and arbitration matters.

-He has acted as counsel on behalf of clients in a wide variety of large-scale commercial and investment-related disputes under the rules of the leading institutional and ad hoc arbitration regimes.
+He has acted as counsel on behalf of clients in a wide variety of commercial and investment-related disputes under the rules of the leading arbitration regimes.
+He has also acted as counsel in connection with international litigation matters before the United States and European courts.
+Aren has handled disputes in a number of industries, including automotive supplies, infrastructure, financial services, energy, petrochemicals, consumer imaging, pharmaceuticals, and fine arts.

 Aren has been praised by peers as “an extremely creative and excellent advocate” who is “highly recommendable for international commercial arbitration.”

 Aren joined the firm’s New York office in 2005, where he was resident until his move to Paris in 2006.
 He became a senior attorney in 2010.
 From 2000 to 2002 and 2003 to 2005, he was associated with the New York office of another leading international law firm.